 Encourage a Gap Year

-It’s not at all uncommon for a student to take a gap year for a variety of reasons.
+It’s not at all uncommon for a student to take a gap year between high school and college.
 Some students might not feel ready for college right out of high school.
 Others might want to have a specific experience, like travel or working in a specific field.
-Gap years can also be taken to earn money to pay for upcoming, expected education expenses.
+Gap years can also allow students to earn money to pay for their future college expenses.

-AmeriCorps is a federal program that pairs members with organizations that have a need.
-Members work in a variety of places and situations, from teaching to disaster relief to environmental stewardship, and more.
-Some AmeriCorps programs offer stipends, housing, or educational benefits like federal student loan deferment and forbearance or a monetary award that can be used to pay for certain educational expenses.
+AmeriCorps is a federal program that pairs individuals with organizations that have a need.
+Volunteers can work in a variety of places and situations, from teaching to disaster relief to environmental stewardship, and more.
+Some AmeriCorps programs offer stipends, housing, or educational benefits like federal student loan deferment and forbearance, or a monetary award that can be used to pay for certain educational expenses.

-Taking a gap year can be a time to build savings, gain work experience, or explore different professions.
+Taking a gap year can give both you and your student time to build savings.
+It can also give your child an opportunity to gain work experience, or explore different professions.
 Of course, there can be drawbacks to taking a break from academics.
 It might be difficult to get back into the flow of studying after a year without that type of structure.
-Taking a year off without any structure or purpose might leave you without a sense of accomplishment, so having a plan for the year might be the best bet.
+Taking a year off without any structure or purpose might leave your child without a sense of accomplishment, so it’s generally a good idea to have a plan for how a gap year will be spent.

 Consider a Less-Expensive College

-• There are some colleges that don’t charge tuition at all.
+• Tuition-free colleges There are some colleges that don’t charge tuition at all.
 Students at no-tuition schools may be required to maintain a certain grade point average, live in a certain region, or participate in a student work program.
-Service academies associated with branches of the U.S. military offer free tuition in exchange for a certain number of years of military enlistment.
+For example, service academies associated with branches of the U.S. military offer free tuition in exchange for a certain number of years of military enlistment.

 The Takeaway